lxsmnsyc/the-fighting-game/docs/cards/speed.md

 - Gain Speed when applying Protection.
 - Apply Penetration when gaining Speed.

-### With Regen
+### With Heal

-- Gain Speed when gaining Regen.
+- Gain Speed when gaining Heal.
-- Gain Regen when gaining Speed.
+- Gain Heal when gaining Speed.

 ## Tier 2